Starbucks Pumpkin Cold Foam

-What’s also great about this recipe is that you can make a jar of pumpkin creamer to keep on-hand in the fridge.
+What’s also great about this recipe is that it makes a large jar of pumpkin creamer to keep on-hand in the fridge.

 Then, when you’re ready to make your favorite fall drink, simply froth up just enough of the pumpkin creamer to make a topping of pumpkin cold foam.

-- This recipe yields about 16 ounces of pumpkin creamer, enough to top four or more drinks.
+- The recipe yields about 16 ounces of pumpkin creamer, enough to top four or more drinks.

 - To make pumpkin cold foam, only foam up as much creamer as you need per drink.